Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/make-azure-virtual-machine-disks-smaller.md

 ## Add Two New Disks

 These steps can be repeated for each disk.
 You can only do this when the Virtual Machine is both “stopped” and “deallocated”.
-When you click “Stop” in the Azure portal, it will cycle through a number of states, so you need to wait for “Stopped (deallocated)” before you proceed.
+When you click “Stop” in the Azure portal, it will cycle through several states, so you need to wait for “Stopped (deallocated)” before you proceed.

 Navigate to “Disks” and add a new one.
-As all the existing disks are in use, you’ll be told there are no managed disks available; so just create a new one.
+As all the existing disks are in use, you’ll be told there are no managed disks available, so create a new one.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/08/add-data-disk.jpg" alt="Add Data Disk" loading="lazy"}
+:figcaption[Add data disk]
 :::

-Pay attention on the next screen as this is where we choose the disk size and tier.
+Pay attention to the next screen, as this is where we choose the disk size and tier.
 The defaults look like what I have already, which explains why I ended up with massive disks.
 This is not a live platform, so let’s just have some 16 GiB standard SSDs.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/08/create-managed-disk.jpg" alt="Create Managed Disk" loading="lazy"}
+:figcaption[Create managed disk]
 :::

 Choose the tier first, then the size:

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/08/select-disk-size.jpg" alt="Select Disk Size" loading="lazy"}
+:figcaption[Select disk size]
 :::

 Now we can restart the VM.

 ## Initialise disks in Disk Management

-Open up a session on the Virtual Machine and go to Start > Computer Management and run it as an administrator.
+Open up a session on the Virtual Machine and go to **Start > Computer Management** and run it as an administrator.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/08/run-computer-management-as-administrator.jpg" alt="Open Computer Management" loading="lazy"}
+:figcaption[Open computer management]
 :::

 Then select the disk management section.
-It will prompt you to initialize the disks.
+It will prompt you to initialise the disks.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/08/initialize-disks-in-disk-management.jpg" alt="Initialize Disks" loading="lazy"}
+:figcaption[Initialize disks]
 :::

-The two disks will be listed with all 16 GB “Unallocated”, so we can right click and choose “New Simple Volume…” to complete the allocation wizard.
+The two disks will be listed with all 16 GB “Unallocated”, so we can right-click and choose “New Simple Volume…” to complete the allocation wizard.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/08/initialize-disks-new-simple-volume.jpg" alt="Start Allocation Wizard" loading="lazy"}
+:figcaption[Start allocation wizard]
 :::

-During this process, make a note of the disk drive letters you assign as we will need these shortly.
+During this process, note the disk drive letters you assign, as we will need these shortly.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/08/initialize-disks-visible-disks.jpg" alt="Visible Disks" loading="lazy"}
+:figcaption[Visible disks]
 :::

 ## Copy data

 We now have replacement drives available, but they are empty.
-We have to move all the data from `F:\` to `J:\` and from `G:\` to `K:\`.
+We must move all the data from `F:\` to `J:\` and from `G:\` to `K:\`.
 We can do that by stopping SQL Server and running RoboCopy… all in a command terminal.

 Stop SQL Server